BlueSG: Acquisition by Goldbell and TotalEnergies

+Temporary suspension

+On 4 August 2025, it was announced that BlueSG would pause its car-sharing service from 8 August as part of a major relaunch and the introduction of a new service in 2026, while also laying off a portion of its workforce.
+BlueSG was criticised for the sudden announcement with only four days' notice, which caught both customers and employees off guard.

 Operations and fleet

 Anyone aged 21 years and above with a valid Singapore driving license, ASEAN driving license or an International driver's permit can sign up for the service through the BlueSG mobile application or their official website.
 Users can choose between 2 rental plans, with per minute fees of S$0.36 (increased from S$0.33 from 1 March 2021).
 An available car can be booked through the mobile application or at the charging station itself.
 A parking space can also be reserved through the application prior to returning the car to the charging station, or users can park at any available lot that is not already reserved.

 BlueSG introduced 2 rental packages on 1 October 2019, with the packages originally available for durations of 3 hours and 5 hours rentals respectively, which were only available from Monday to Friday.
-On 1 March 2021, with per minute fees increased to S$0.36, the prices for the rental packages was also revised and the 5 hour package was replaced with a 4 hours one instead, with the 3 hours package plan now available for use from Monday to Sunday, while the 4 hours plan is only available from Monday to Friday.
+On 1 March 2021, with per minute fees increased to S$0.36, the prices for the rental packages was also revised and the 5 hour package was replaced with a 4 hours one instead.
+As of March 2024, the rates for the Corsa-E was revised to S$0.52 per minute, rental packages were also revised to 2 hours and 3 hours only available at different prices for weekdays and weekends, with the 4 hours package removed.

 The table below summaries the subscription types available, the subscription fees, pricing for the per minute rates and rental packages: